padrinoDB/Padrino/README.md

 This repo hosts the code used to generate and upload data to the `Padrino` data base.
-This is more for back end management and to help Padriños (we need a better name for this one) to find their way as they get started.
+This is more for back end management and to help Padriños to find their way as they get started.
 I’ve created a separate repo called `RPadrino` that will be eventually become the equivalent of `Rcompadre`.

 Currently, the data base is an Excel file with 11 tables and consists of ASCII representation of model formulae, the coefficients associated with